open-policy-agent/opa/site/tutorials/http-api-authorization/index.md

 * You write allow/deny policies to control which APIs can be executed by whom.
 * You can import external data into OPA and write policies that depend on that data.
+* You can use OPA data structures to define abstractions over your data.

 The code for this tutorial can be found in the [open-policy-agent/contrib](https://github.com/open-policy-agent/contrib)